 - Bring them on a tour of your office.
 Bringing potential clients in to see your office shows them that you have your team, your procedures, and your business under control.
 With dashboards on heads-up displays throughout the office, they can see that your SLAs are always top of mind, and they can observe how your team works together to resolve tickets for your existing customer base.

 Reliable IT services are a crucial part of any modern business, so it makes sense that any company considering your business will want to confirm your expertise before agreeing to a long-term deal.
 If you’re a new MSP, that could mean you have to put in a bit of extra effort to help ease concerns before working to secure any new, high-value clients.

-This one we can’t stress enough!
-Just because a contract is legally binding doesn’t mean that it needs to be filled with confusing jargon.
-Ensure that every service is spelled out as a line-item, detailing the exact scope of the service as well as the monthly charge.
+No one likes reading convoluted language.
+It’s one of the many reasons lawyer jokes exist.
+Ensure that every service is spelled out as a line-item, detailing the exact scope of the service, as well as the monthly charge.
 Additionally, be sure to include upsells, upgrades, and additional consulting fees directly in the contract to avoid future disputes.

 Track the Progress of Your Sales Team With BrightGauge’s Data Dashboards